ogbk/capgemini_ch2024/README.md

 * Following the success of ChatGPT and co. there has been a significant increase in interest in LLMs by businesses across various sectors, which is predicted to continue to grow.
 * This is happening at the same time as businesses are experiencing an increase in sustainability reporting requirements 🔗 [EU Corporate Sustainability Reporting  Directive](https://finance.ec.europa.eu/capital-markets-union-and-financial-markets/company-reporting-and-auditing/company-reporting/corporate-sustainability-reporting_en)
 * There is rising concern about the vast amounts of energy that will be required to power the rise of LLMs (and AI more generally), which Sam Altman (ChatGPT creator 🤖) referenced in his recent speech as Davos 🔗 [Nuclear Fusion needed to power superhuman AI - News](https://www.independent.co.uk/tech/nuclear-fusion-ai-chatgpt-sam-altman-b2514836.html)
-* We thave identified a potential gap between these two trends which could be filled with a tool like the __Impact Framework.__
+* We have identified a potential gap between these two trends which could be filled with a tool like the __Impact Framework.__
-* Our project is inspired by the need to balance the benefits of the continued rise and development of AI (particularly LLMs) with the envornmental impact of the massive amount of computing power needed.
+* Our project is inspired by the need to balance the benefits of the continued rise and development of AI (particularly LLMs) with the environmental impact of the massive amount of computing power needed.
 * We hope our project will inform and educate.

 ## Features 📋